What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 What’s happening: Your outdoor event has QR Codes all over it, but your attendees are having problems scanning them in the low light.

-How to correct it: For easy scanning of QR Codes, bright lighting is necessary.
-Think about the surface on which they are printed as well as where you plan to place them.
 For instance, scanning a QR Code on a glossy poster may be difficult due to excessive light reflection.
 Select a matte finish and position the codes in areas with good lighting.

 9. Outdated information on QR Codes